cloudflare/dog/example/readme.md

 The `Lobby` identifies each request by its `?u` query parameter.
 Of course, in a real application this would be an entity identifier, accessed by an `Authorization` header or a parsed cookie.

 The underlying `Shard` allows and accepts multiple connections sharing the same username.
 For a chatroom, this can surface as `lukeed` connecting through a desktop _and_ a mobile client.
 The `lukeed` user will/should expect to see any messages meant for them on all connected devices, including shard-only (`/group`) and whispered (`/w`) messages.
+However, this behavior might not be welcome in other applications – this is why `Gateway.identify` is user-specified, deferring full uniqueness control (and full responsibility) to the developer.

-When a connection is established, the client sends a `"req:user:list"` query to its `Room` server, who then _gossips_ with the other `Room` instances to compile a list of connected users.
+In this example, when a connection is established, the client sends a `"req:user:list"` query.
+The `Room` server owning the connection sees this query and then _gossips_ with the other `Room` instances to compile a list of connected users.
 The `Room` then sends this list _only_ to the new connection (via `socket.send`).

 Without gossiping, the `Room` would have only been able to send down a list of the users that **it** was currently hosting.
-Given that each `Room` is limited to `2` active connections, this would have meant that new users would only see themselves and one other user online, _despite the fact_ that the new user would be able to send and receive messages from everyone in the chatroom.
+Given that each `Room` is configured with a limit of `2` active connections, this would have meant that new users would only see themselves and one other user online, _despite the fact_ that the new user would be able to send and receive messages from everyone in the chatroom.

 ## Slash Commands